open-telemetry/opentelemetry-python/docs/getting-started.rst

     pip install opentelemetry-instrumentation-requests

-And let's write a small Flask application that sends an HTTP request, activating each instrumentation during the initialization:
+Let's write a small Flask application that sends an HTTP request, activating each instrumentation during the initialization:

 .. literalinclude:: getting_started/flask_example.py
     :language: python
     :lines: 15-

-Now run the above script, hit the root url (http://localhost:5000/) a few times, and watch your spans be emitted!
+Now run the script, hit the root URL (http://localhost:5000/) a few times, and watch your spans be emitted!

 .. code-block:: sh